miguelplazasr/docker-base/README.md

 # docker-base
-Base NGINX, PHP, Symfony and Friends
+Base NGINX, PHP, Panera and Friends

 This image contains